Annibor/financial-freedom-calc/README.md

 - I've used GitHub for repository management.
 - I've used Chat GPT and google translate for some translations and questions.
 - I've used CI Python Linter for testing the python code.
+- I've used Heroku for deploying the CLI application.

 ## Usage